sfu-dhil/wphp-docs/source/titles.rst

 Title Search
 ------------

-The Title Search page defaults to a basic title search funciton with a custom search page available via the **options** button.
+The Title Search page defaults to a basic title search function with a custom search page available via the **options** button.
 It allows users to search for specific titles on fields associated with a title.
 Advanced title searches can also be filtered by 0 or more Person or Firm content-type searches.

 Title Search parameters
 ^^^^^^^^^^^^^^^^^^^^^^^